AnexAntony278/DROp/drop/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+1. Generate an Google Maps API key and store it in /lib/constants/constants.dart as : const String MAPS_API_KEY = 'YOUR_MAPS_API_KEY';
+2. In android/app/src/main/AndroidManifest.xml, Replace "API KEY HERE" with "YOUR_MAPS_API_KEY"